Essex in Ireland: Appointment of Essex

 In the 1590s Essex was especially popular in London, where he was considered a pillar of Protestantism.
 At the height of the Anglo-Spanish war (1585–1604) he pushed an offensive strategy, supporting the Dutch rebels and French Huguenots against their Catholic enemy.
-But even as he championed maritime attacks on Spain and outright war against the Irish rebel O'Neill, the broad alliance against Spain was broken by the decision of King Henry IV of France to sue for peace.
+But even as he championed maritime attacks on Spain and outright war against the Irish rebel Hugh O'Neill, Earl of Tyrone, the broad alliance against Spain was broken by the decision of King Henry IV of France to sue for peace.

 The Queen's principal secretary, Lord Burghley (father of Cecil and once guardian of Essex), strongly opposed this strategy, preferring peace and a steady hand in Ireland.
 In April 1598 he confronted Essex in the Council chamber for the last time.
 According to the chronicler William Camden, Essex denounced peace as dishonourable, but Burghley interrupted, saying, "he breathed forth nothing but war, slaughter and blood", and pointed to the text of his prayerbook: "Bloodthirsty and deceitful men shall not live out half their days."

 In the summer, during the Council debate over the appointment of the next military commander for Ireland, Essex turned his back on the Queen, and she lost her temper, striking him across the head.
 He laid his hand on the hilt of his sword, but was held back by the Lord Admiral.
 Before leaving the chamber Essex (again, according to Camden) said, "he neither could nor would put up so great an affront and indignity, neither would he have taken it at King Henry the Eighth his hands".
-Tradition has it that he also called the Queen, "as crooked in her disposition as in her carcass".
+Tradition has it that he also described the Queen, "as crooked in her disposition as in her carcass".

-His credit greatly reduced, he withdrew from Court - but the Queen's problems soon became more complex: in early August Burghley died; ten days later her army in Ireland suffered a stunning defeat at the Battle of the Yellow Ford; and a few weeks later Phillip II, the king of Spain. died.
+His credit greatly reduced, he withdrew from Court - but the Queen's problems soon became more complex: in early August Burghley died; ten days later her army in Ireland suffered a stunning defeat at the Battle of the Yellow Ford; and a few weeks later King Phillip II of Spain died.

 The faction fight resumed, and Essex and the younger Cecil each tried to diminish the other's influence by proposing the Irish appointment (and therefore removal from Court) of members of the opposing faction.
 Once the list of candidates was exhausted the Cecil faction named Essex as the only remaining option, and he felt bound to offer his services.
 On December 30 the Queen formally opted for him, not merely as her deputy in Ireland but as Lord Lieutenant, and Essex announced his determination to beat O'Neill in the field.